sebastianduchene/ClockstaR/README.md

 ClockstaR2
 =========
 This is a re-write version of ClockstaR.
 This version should only depend on APE and cluster.
-Optionally, it can use doParallel and foreach
+Optionally, it can use doParallel and foreach.
+This does not include clockstar for genomic data sets

-list of functions to replace and brief description
+list of functions to replace and brief description:

+- diagostics.bsd: similar plots to those in the first clockstar version

+- Include a tutorial to optimise the trees in R. This can be a standalone script because it depends in phangorn